duykhoa1125/bookstore_backend/API_ENDPOINTS.md

 API requests are rate-limited to prevent abuse:
 - **Development**: 1000 requests per 15 minutes per IP
 - **Production**: 100 requests per 15 minutes per IP

 ---

+## Notes on API Design

+- **No Pagination**: This API does not implement pagination.
+All list endpoints return complete results.
+- If you need pagination in the future, consider adding `page` and `limit` query parameters with `skip` and `take` in Prisma queries.

+---